danmolloy/fixer/README.md

 - Stripe
 - Twilio SMS & SendGrid

-## User Experience
+## Technical Overview

 - **Robust Forms** built with Formik to perform database queries.
 Rigourously tested to provide a seamless experience, complete with Yup validation, error messages and feedback.
 - **Concise Data Display**: HTML tables, thorough list filtering and sorting functions across various object arrays, ensuring clear and efficient presentation of complex data types.
 - **Attractive Interface** built with Tailwind CSS, based on Tailwind's components.
 - **Responsive Design** built with a mobile-first philosophy.
 The website has a number if features unique to mobile view.
-- **Relational Database**: Efficient management of CRUD operations with Prisma ORM and PostgreSQL, supporting one-to-many and many-to-many relationships..
+- **Relational Database**: Efficient management of CRUD operations with Prisma ORM and PostgreSQL, supporting one-to-many and many-to-many relationships.
-- **User Authorization/Authentication**: leveraging Auth.js hooks to ensure secure access.
-- **Stripe Subscription Payments** integrated into User accounts to simplify payments.

 ## Testing